 This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 Do you have a lawsuit and need funding for living, medical or litigation expenses?
-If you need a pre-settlement lawsuit loan the first thing you should know is that they can be very expensive.
+If you need a pre-settlement cash advance, the first thing you should know is that they can be very expensive.

 Because there is almost no regulation of the pre-settlement funding industry, you need to do a lot of research before moving forward with any one company.
 The good news is that if you follow our guide, you will be able to quickly find a solid lawsuit lending company and a fair deal.